 This low-growing, branching succulent creates a carpet of foliage consisting of upright, powdery blue-green leaves.
 Rooting itself as it grows, Blue Chalksticks is perfect for preventing erosion on sunny, dry hillsides.
 It takes very little care, tolerating poor soil and coastal conditions.
 Full sun.
 Up to 1’ tall and 3‘ wide.
 Zones 10–11.

 This uniquely compact Lily of the Nile blooms weeks earlier than other cultivars.
 Masses of blue, firework-like flower clusters on upright stems rise just above clumps of short, wide, strap-like, green leaves.
 Baby Pete rarely sets seed pods, resulting in a longer bloom period.
 Full to partial sun.
 Foliage up to 15” tall and 24” wide; blooms to 24” tall.
 Zones 8–11.

 In a planter box, along a fence or arbor, or even rambling as a blooming groundcover.
 It doesn't get better than a bougainvillea in the landscape.
 Easy-care Purple Queen covers itself in deep purple, petal-like bracts against deep-green foliage.
 Full sun.
 Up to 15’ with support; 1½’ tall and 8’ wide as a groundcover.
 Zones 10–11.

 Grow Responsibly with Low-Water Gardening

-The horticulturists and plant lovers at Monrovia are devoted to not only growing beautiful drought-tolerant plants, but growing them in a responsible manner, as well.
-We recycle 95% of our irrigation run-off at each of our four growing locations, which saves 2.5 billion gallons of water per year.
+The horticulturists and plant lovers at Monrovia are devoted to growing beautiful drought-tolerant plants.
+Plus growing them in a responsible manner.
+We recycle 95% of our irrigation run-off at each of our four growing locations.
+This saves 2.5 billion gallons of water per year.